 A Small Business Administration (SBA) loan is a government-backed loan that can guarantee billions of dollars each year.
-Under the SBA’s various loan programs, funds are available for purchasing inventory or equipment, adding to working capital, buying real estate, funding the acquisition of other businesses, or even refinancing other debts.
+Under the SBA’s various loan programs, funds may be available for purchasing inventory or equipment, adding to working capital, buying commercial real estate, funding the acquisition of other businesses, or refinancing other debts in some cases.

-Even if you’ve heard of SBA loan programs and understand that securing one can greatly help your business, you may not know how they work.
+Even if you’ve heard of SBA loan programs and understand that securing one could help your business, you may not know how they work.

 And let’s be honest, there’s quite a bit involved in the process.